Karezhe Mersha, MD

 I was drawn to a career in medicine because I wanted to help children with acute, recoverable conditions.
-I chose to specialize in nephrology because I find the physiology interesting, and enjoy treating children with kidney-related problems in a variety of clinical settings, from the intensive care unit to the outpatient clinic environment.
+I chose to specialize in nephrology because I find the physiology interesting, and I enjoy treating children with kidney-related conditions in a variety of clinical settings, including those requiring acute dialysis or post-transplant care in the intensive care unit, and those with chronic kidney disease in the outpatient clinic environment.

 It's a privilege to care for children, helping them become healthy and go on to have fulfilling lives.Related Medical Services

 Meet Dr. Mersha

 - University Of Maryland School Of Medicine, 2013